Team : MoVe

 Dr. Yann Thierry-Mieg (Université Pierre et Marie Curie)

-H. Metin, S. Baarir, M. Colange, F. Kordon : “CDCLSym: Introducing Effective Symmetry Breaking in SAT Solving”, Tools and Algorithms for the Construction and Analysis of Systems -- TACAS, Tools and Algorithms for the Construction and Analysis of Systems 24th International Conference, TACAS 2018, Held as Part of the European Joint Conferences on Theory and Practice of Software, ETAPS 2018, Thessaloniki, Greece, April 14-20, 2018, Proce, Tessaloniki, Greece (2018)
+- H. Metin, S. Baarir, M. Colange, F. Kordon : “CDCLSym: Introducing Effective Symmetry Breaking in SAT Solving”, Tools and Algorithms for the Construction and Analysis of Systems 24th International Conference, TACAS 2018, Held as Part of the European Joint Conferences on Theory and Practice of Software, ETAPS 2018, Thessaloniki, Greece, April 14-20, 2018, Proceedings,, Tessaloniki, Greece (2018)